CIMarko/heroku-update-checklist/README.md

 # Heroku Update Checklist

 Be sure you have completed all the steps you need to for the Heroku changeover.

-More information to be added when the application is ready.
+Fill out the steps in [the form](https://ajgreaves.github.io/heroku-update-checklist/) to generate your custom Heroku changeover checklist.